quaziashfaq/notes/cloud/aws.md

 ### Direct Connect
 Direct Connect is a private (bypasses the public internet), dedicated physical network connection from your on-premises data center to AWS.
 Since the connection is private, it is extremely fast.

+### API gatewoy
+It's a serverless way of replacing web servers

 ## Security
 ### AWS IAM (Identity and Access management)
 - Securely control access to AWS services and resources